Jeremiah 25:2

 The word that came to Jeremiah concerning all the people of Judah - This is a major prophetic message and is for the entire nation, representinga public, national warning.
 This chapter will go on to summarize over 20 years of Jeremiah’s preaching and declare that judgment is now unavoidable because of persistent refusal to repent.

 in the fourth year of Jehoiakim the son of Josiah, king of Judah - This gives us a precise historical moment when Jehoiakim reigned (609–598/597 BC) so that his fourth year is 605 BC.
-This is the turning point year when Judah’s independence effectively ends.
+This is same year as the defeat of the Egyptian army of Necho at Carchemish (Jer.
+46:2).
+This year marks the turning point when Judah’s independence effectively ends.
 Up until this point, Judah had been a vassal state of Pharaoh Neco.
-But in this year world power shifts dramatically.
+But in this year world power shifts dramatically as Babyon rises to a world power.

 that was the first year of Nebuchadnezzar king of Babylon - This was the year of Nebuchadnezzar's victory over Egypt at the battle of Carchemish, which vaulted Babylon into "first place" at the dominant world power.
-And shortly after Nebuchadnezzar becomes king of Babylon upon death of his father Nabopolassar founder of the Neo-Babylonian empire who reigned from 626–605 BC.
+And shortly after Nebuchadnezzar becomes king of Babylon upon death of his father Nabopolassar founder of the Neo-Babylonian empire who reigned from 626–605 BC (See KINGS OF NEO-BABYLON).
 As a result of his new power, Nebuchadnezzar begins asserting control over former Egyptian territories which includes Judah.

 In Israel (Judah), the accession year or partial year in which a king began to reign, was counted as his first year.
 In contrast, in Babylon the accession year was not counted but was treated as “year zero,” and the king’s first official year began with the next new year.
 As a result, Daniel records “the third year of the reign of Jehoiakim” (Daniel 1:1) using the Babylonian system, which corresponds to the fourth year in the Judean (Hebrew) method of reckoning.